Thierry-Dumont/BenchmarksPythonJuliaAndCo/README.md

 # Numerical benchmarks for Julia, Python.

-We try to avoid trivial and non-sens benchmarks (for people doing numerics!) like fibonacci, sorting and so on.
+We try to avoid trivial and nonsense benchmarks (for people doing numerics!) like fibonacci, sorting and so on.

 We put ourself in the shoes of a typical Matlab or Matlab-like